Yelp/Tron/docs/tronweb.rst

 tronweb
 ========
 Tron comes with a simple but functional web-based UI to tronview.
 You can use tronweb to view your jobs and drill down into individual job runs, actions and action output.
-Currently, tronweb.py lives in the web\ directory of the tron source distribution.
+Currently, tronweb.py lives in the web/ directory of the tron source distribution.

 Installation